a-rashid-saaka/Active-Directory-Home-Lab/README.md

-<p>Welcome to the "Active Directory: Home Lab" project, where we will simulate scenarios to improve our understanding of user provisioning and administration within Active Directory..</p>
+<p>Welcome to the "Active Directory: Home Lab" project, where we will carry out various hands-on activities to improve our understanding of user provisioning and administration within Active Directory.</p>

 <h2>Prerequisites</h2>